-- 3. Restart the FME Flow Database service. - 2.
-Enable connections: FME Flow connects to the database when it starts.
+- 2. Enable connections: FME Flow connects to the database when it starts.
 Therefore, ensure that your database server is running and configured to accept incoming connections before FME Flow is started.
-The database must allow connections over TCP/IP with all machines on which the FME Flow Core and FME Engines are installed.

-3. Ensure that all installations of FME Flow are running.
+The database must allow connections over TCP/IP with all machines on which the FME Flow Core and FME Engines are installed. - 3.
+Ensure that all installations of FME Flow are running.
 For more information, see Working with the FME Flow System Services.